Umbranoxio/scoresaber-deobfuscate/README.md

 ## Example Usage:

+> **Note**
-> Warning: Currently the CLI can only read from a single dependency directory.
+> Currently the CLI can only read from a single dependency directory.
 You will need to merge all dependencies into a single directory for now.

 ```
 Deobfuscator.Cli.exe -i <input file> -d <dependency dir> -p <symbol encryption key>